-Local laboratories may also perform HIV RNA/viral load testing as indicated in Appendix II or for evaluation of possible acute HIV infection.
+Local laboratories may also perform HIV RNA/viral load testing as indicated in Appendix II: Schedule for Additional Procedures for Enrolled Participants who have a Reactive or Positive HIV Test Result (including HIV confirmatory visit)or for evaluation of possible acute HIV infection.
 Non-US sites may use local laboratories for this testing.
 Non-US laboratories performing these tests will be monitored by the DAIDS Virology Quality Assurance (VQA) program and must demonstrate successful participation in this program.
-US sites must use CLIA-certified laboratories; participant in the VQA program is recommended.
+US sites must use CLIAcertified laboratories; participant in the VQA program is recommended.